cjus/node-neo4j-presentation/presentation/teleprompt.md

 ^ Later that day Sanchez Castro posted a tweet asking @Neo4j to help make sense of the compiled data.

-The team at Neo Technologies was happy to oblige and proceeded to load the data into a Neo4j graph.
+The team at Neo Technologies was happy to :oblige: and proceeded to load the data into a Neo4j graph.

-Mark Needham, at Neo Technologies, later created a docker container packaging both Neo and the TrumpWorld dataset making it easy for anyone to explore the rabbit hole that is Trump World. ^
+Mark Needham, at Neo Technologies, later created a [docker container] packaging both [Neo and the TrumpWorld dataset] making it easy for anyone to explore the [rabbit hole] that is Trump World. ^

 This dataset is also available online via the [Neo4j Sandbox] I mentioned earlier.